HumanCompatibleAI/nn-clustering-pytorch/README.md

 Checking the divisibility of neural networks, and investigating the nature of the pieces networks can be divided into.

 After cloning, enter the pipenv by running `pipenv shell`, install dependencies by running `pipenv install`, then install pre-commit hooks for `yapf`, `isort`, and `flake8` by running `pre-commit install`.

+NB: clustering of convolutional networks requires the names of convolutional layers to begin with `conv`.